lmlylove21/datawarehouseproject/README.md

----

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

----

 ## 👤 About Me
 Hi there!
-I'm *Somya Pal*, a BCom graduate building hands-on projects in SQL, data warehousing, and analytics to strengthen my skills in working with real-world data.
+I'm Somya Pal, a BCom graduate building hands-on projects in SQL, data warehousing, Excel, and Tableau to strengthen my skills in data analytics and business intelligence.
+I enjoy working with real-world datasets, creating dashboards, and transforming raw data into meaningful business insights through analytical and visualization projects.

+## Note
+This project was built by following and learning from the Data With Baraa SQL Data Warehouse tutorial series, with additional hands-on implementation, customization, and independent practice done to strengthen understanding of ETL pipelines, dimensional modeling, medallion architecture, and SQL-based analytics workflows.